Deutsch Intern

 With more than 750 applications from around the world for eleven advertised PhD positions, the RNAmed graduate program confirmed its growing international reputation as a highly attractive training environment for young scientists.
 Following an intensive selection process, 25 outstanding candidates were invited to a symposium in Würzburg to introduce themselves and present their research interests.
 Held on May 11, 2026, the event marked an important milestone for the program’s second funding period: the focus was on selecting future doctoral researchers and fostering scientific matchmaking with mentors from Würzburg, Regensburg, and Munich.
 Conversations with PhD students from the first funding period also provided opportunities for networking and the exchange of experiences.

-After the opening remarks by program spokesperson Jörg Vogel, the current doctoral researchers offered insights into the interdisciplinary structure of the program as well as its scientific and social activities.
+After the opening remarks by program spokesperson Jörg Vogel, the current PhD students offered insights into the interdisciplinary structure of the program as well as its scientific and social activities.

-In a series of short flash talks, the applicants introduced their scientific backgrounds, research experience, and personal motivation for the field of RNA-based medicine.
+In a series of short flash talks, the applicants introduced their scientific backgrounds, research experience, and personal motivation to work in the field of RNA-based medicine.
 The presentations were grouped into the thematic areas “Chemistry, RNA Modifications, Delivery & Formulation,” “Microbiology & CRISPR/Cas,” and “Molecular Principles of RNA & Therapeutic Small RNAs.”
-The subsequent discussions enabled intensive exchanges with principal investigators from a wide range of disciplines and formed an important basis for selecting the next generation of RNAmed doctoral researchers.
+The subsequent discussions enabled intensive exchanges with principal investigators from a wide range of disciplines and formed an important basis for selecting the next generation of RNAmed PhD students.

 Another special contribution came from Hans-Peter Vornlocher (Senior Advisor, Axolabs GmbH, Germany), also a member of RNAmed’s SAB.
 In his presentation, “An RNA Journey: Academia, Biotech, Pharma and Beyond,” he reflected on his career path from academic basic research to establish Axolabs, a leading contract research organization (CRO) specializing in nucleic acid and RNA therapeutics.
 His talk focused on the development, testing, and manufacturing of RNA-based medicines (including siRNA, mRNA, antisense oligonucleotides, and CRISPR technologies) through to clinical application.
 In addition, he offered valuable insights into career opportunities and shared personal experiences from both academia and industry.